cosmos/cosmos-sdk/docs/spec/governance/transactions.md

           // Throws if
           // Option is not in Option Set of procedure that was active when vote opened OR if
-          // ValidatorPubKey is not the GovPubKey of a current validator
+          // ValidatorPubKey is not the PubKey of a current validator

           throw